 The year-round weather in the Fiji Islands is that of a mild tropical maritime climate with no extreme heat or cold.
 The average daily temperature around the Fiji Islands varies by only a few degrees.
-This is caused by the temperature-stabilizing influence of the surrounding ocean.
+This is because of the temperature-stabilizing influence of the surrounding ocean.

 The Summer from November till April is warm and humid.
 Days are usually calm and sunny often with short but heavy afternoon or night showers.
 Summer temperatures average about 28 C / 83 F. The warmest and calmest is usually February/March with Temperatures just over 30 Celsius / 87 Fahrenheit.
 Diving in summer is nice, even the visibility is not as good as in winter, but you just don’t get cold.

 The Winter from May till October brings drier southeast trade winds that can cause the evenings to be cool and windy.
 The average daytime temperature in winter is around 25 C / 77F.
 August usually is the coldest month temperatures can drop just under 20 Celsius /68F on overcast days.

 Winds in Fiji